Introduction to Different Types of Investments

 Stocks that are offered to the public must be registered with the Securities & Exchange Commission.
 Municipal bonds must be registered with the Municipal Securities Rulemaking Board.
 Be aware that an unregistered security may be a scam.

 Public companies routinely file financial reports with the SEC.
 These reports are available to the public through its EDGAR (Electronic Data Gathering, Analysis & Retrieval) database.
 The more common, periodic filings for public companies include:

 How can you research these documents?
-Using your Brooklyn Public Library card, you can log onto the Morningstar Investment Research Center (accessible on our Library Databases tab above).
-Morningstar provides several years of EDGAR documents for most public companies (filings for those companies that are not covered by Morningstar are available on the SEC's website, sec.gov, as are all public filings dating back to the late 1990s).
+Using your Brooklyn Public Library card, you can log onto the Morningstar Investment Research Center (accessible on our Learning Resources tab above).
+Morningstar provides several years of EDGAR documents for most public companies.
+Filings for those companies that are not covered by Morningstar are available on the SEC's website, sec.gov, as are all public filings dating back to the late 1990s.

 Financial advisors and brokerage firms are licensed by the government.
 FINRA (the Financial Industry Regulatory Authority) offers a convenient online service, BrokerCheck, that provides investors with a broker's employment history, licensing information and regulatory actions, arbitrations and complaints.

 The Securities and Exchange Commission, through their investor education website investor.gov, offers five questions to ask before investing.